maybedont/website/content/_index.md

 ---
 title: Home
 hero:
-  headline: "You're already using MCP"
+  headline: "You're Already Using MCP"
   subheadline: "Don't be the reason your teammates respond to pager this weekend"
   description: "AI agents don't act in predictable ways.
 Your development processes should stop assuming they will."
   cta_primary_text: "Book a Demo"